-Unfortunately, not everyone has the luxury of staying at home and potty training a puppy all day long.
-Most people have to leave their home Monday through Friday, and stay away for at least eight hours.
+Unfortunately, not everyone has the luxury of staying home and potty training a puppy all day.
+Most people must leave home Monday through Friday and stay away for at least eight hours.
 So, the question arises: how can you successfully housebreak a puppy when you HAVE to work?

 In a nutshell, housebreaking a dog when you’re working full-time won’t be easy.
 However, it’s possible if you’re ready to create a routine and stick to it.
 And remember — when in doubt, you can always call up a friend to give you a helping hand.

 How to housebreak a puppy when you have to work — prep time

 First, if you don’t know how old your puppy is (as with most rescue dogs), ask the vet to give you a ballpark estimate.
 This information is necessary if you want to know how long the puppy can “hold it in.”